dcomp-leris/XR-AR-NTC/README.md

                                           Rate is 90Hz --> 'AR_DL90.csv'|

-### 3-2-Extrct the features from PCAP(PCAPNG) files extracted
+### 3-2-Extract the Features from PCAP(PCAPNG) Source Files
-##### Run the 3_ReadPCAP_ExtractFeatures.ipynb and set the folder your pcap file is located as below...
+##### Run the **3_ReadPCAP_ExtractFeatures.ipynb** and set the folder your PCAP file is located as below...

                               # The root Directory (Enter your address)
-                                  root_directory = r'Directory includes PCAP or PCAPnj Files'
+                                  root_directory = r'directory includes PCAP or PCAPnj Files'

                               # set the extension to find from the rood directory
-                                  extension = '.pcapng'  # ('.pcap' or '.pcapng') The csv files will be stored in the same folder.
-The next cell in the Python code merge the CSV files as DS.csv and then add direction (UL or DL) and preprocess the csv file.
-The final output is DS3.csv.
+                                  extension = '.pcapng'  # ('.pcap' or '.pcapng') The CSV files will be stored in the same folder.
+The next cell in the Python code merges the CSV files as DS.csv, then adds direction (UL or DL) and preprocesses the CSV file.
+The final output is DS3.csv which is located in the root directory.

-### 3-3-Extrct the features from CSV files extracted from Wireshark
+### 3-3-Extract the features from CSV files extracted from Wireshark
-##### Run the 4_Read&Extract_Features_CSV.ipynb  and set the folder your pcap file is located as below...
+##### Run the 4_Read&Extract_Features_CSV.ipynb  and set the folder your PCAP file is located as below...

                                # The root Directory (Enter your address)
-                                  root_directory = r'Directory includes PCAP or PCAPnj Files'
+                                  root_directory = r'directory includes PCAP or PCAPnj Files'

-                               # set the extension to find from the rood directory
+                               # set the extension to find from the root directory
-                                  extension = '.csv'  # ('.pcap' or '.pcapng') The csv files will be stored in the same folder.
-The next cell in the Python code merge the CSV files as DS.csv and then add direction (UL or DL) and preprocess the csv file.
+                                  extension = '.csv'  # ('.pcap' or '.pcapng') The CSV files will be stored in the same folder.
+The next cell in the Python code merges the CSV files as DS.csv and then adds direction (UL or DL) and preprocesses the CSV file.
 The final output is DS3.csv.

 ## 4- Train and evaluate the DT model
 ### 4-1- Evaluation